DouglasConnect/edelweiss-data-python/README.md

 # Common use cases

-In addition to the brief overview below, do check out the [examples directory of this libraries Github page](https://github.com/DouglasConnect/edelweiss-data-python/tree/master/examples) that contains several Jupyter notebooks demonstrating common operations and showing e.g. all possible filter operators in use.
+In addition to the brief overview below, do check out the [examples directory of the official documentation repository](https://github.com/DouglasConnect/edelweiss-data-docs/tree/master/example-notebooks) that contains several Jupyter notebooks demonstrating common operations and showing e.g. all possible filter operators in use.

 ## Initialization